 Right here Goethe wrote the famous verses “How I wish my friends were for a moment next to me and could enjoy the view in front of me!“

-What to see in Torbole sul Garda in 90 minutes.
+What to see in a day trip in Torbole sul Garda in 90 minutes.

 We leave for our journey to discover Torbole sul Garda from the Colonia Pavese park.
 This imposing building, which directly overlooks the beach, was built in the early 1900s as the Grand Hotel Torbole.
 After the war it was used first as a sanatorium and then as a school.
 After a period of neglect, in the early 2000s it was made safe by lowering it by an entire floor and replacing the roof.